karmi/retire/README.markdown

     # python     1
     # java       1

-If configuring the search payload with a block somehow feels weird to you, you can simply pass a Ruby Hash (or JSON string) to the `search` method:
+If configuring the search payload with a block somehow feels too weak for you, you can simply pass a Ruby `Hash` (or JSON string) with the query declaration to the `search` method:

-    Slingshot.search 'articles', :query => { :query_string => { :query => 'ruby' } }
+    Slingshot.search 'articles', :query => { :fuzzy => { :title => 'Sour' } }

 If this sounds like a great idea to you, you are probably able to write your application using just `curl`, `sed` and `awk`.

-When things go wrong, we can display the full query JSON for close inspection:
+We can display the full query JSON for close inspection:

     puts s.to_json
     # {"facets":{"current-tags":{"terms":{"field":"tags"}},"global-tags":{"global":true,"terms":{"field":"tags"}}},"query":{"query_string":{"query":"title:T*"}},"filter":{"terms":{"tags":["ruby"]}},"sort":[{"title":"desc"}]}

-Or, better, we can display the corresponding `curl` command for easy debugging:
+Or, better, we can display the corresponding `curl` command to recreate and debug the request in the terminal:

     puts s.to_curl
     # curl -X POST "http://localhost:9200/articles/_search?pretty=true" -d '{"facets":{"current-tags":{"terms":{"field":"tags"}},"global-tags":{"global":true,"terms":{"field":"tags"}}},"query":{"query_string":{"query":"title:T*"}},"filter":{"terms":{"tags":["ruby"]}},"sort":[{"title":"desc"}]}'

-However, it would be better to log every search query (and other requests) in `curl` format.
-We can do that quite easily:
+However, we can simply log every search query (and other requests) in this `curl`-friendly format:

     Slingshot.configure { logger 'elasticsearch.log' }